marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 The message leverages a spoofed/typosquatted domain to impersonate the [Brand] organization.
 This is further reinforced through the display name and email content, which attempt to establish trust and legitimacy.

-On March 19, 2025, at 7:03:51 UTC, a phishing email impersonating the Uber brand was received by inquiry@mydfir[.]com.
-The email attempted to lure the recipient with a collaboration proposal and encouraged a reply for further communication.
+On July 13, 2025, at 15:50:03 UTC, an email leveraging a typosquatted domain in conjunction with deceptive sender identity elements to impersonate the Duolingo brand was received by inquiry@mydfir[.]com.
+The email attempted to solicit a response by posing as a collaboration opportunity, using curiosity as a social engineering lure to initiate further engagement.

 The email utilizes display name spoofing (“Duolingo”) combined with a deceptive local-part (duolingo.ads) to create an appearance of legitimacy.
 However, the sending domain (libero[.]it) is unrelated to Duolingo’s infrastructure.